 Why is networking important?

 According to LinkedIn's global research (2017), "70 percent of people in 2016 were hired at a company where they had a connection."
-Some studies show that 70 – 80% of jobs openings are not posted.
+Some studies show that 80 – 85 percent of job openings are not posted.
 Individuals who have developed a professional network tend to job search more effectively and gain access to the hidden job market.

 Sometimes, talking to strangers makes me nervous.
 What can I do to overcome this discomfort?

 It is important to remember that people are people.
 The mentors that will attend this event are regular people here to help you improve your networking skills.
 So, relax and make sure that you practice your 30-second introduction (30-second commercial) and have questions prepared to ask each mentor.